saifalfalah/react-handbook/content/javascript-rest-spread/index.md

 ---
 title: Work with objects and arrays using Rest and Spread
-description: "Learn two modern techniques to work with arrays and objects in JavaScript"
+description: 'Learn two modern techniques to work with arrays and objects in JavaScript'
-date: 2019-01-03T07:00:00+02:00
-tags: js
 ---

 You can expand an array, an object or a string using the spread operator `...`.